 While the number of homes sold in Bozeman in the past year was more than double the number of homes sold in Belgrade, Belgrade’s growth has been far from stagnant.
-The number of homes sold in Belgrade has been steadily rising in the past year, and the median sale price of a single-family home has increased by 52% in the last five years.
-With the median sold price of a home (single-family, condo, townhome) in Belgrade at $348,000 compared to $477,250 in Bozeman, many residents are choosing Belgrade as a less expensive alternative.
+The number of homes sold in Belgrade has been steadily rising in the past year, and the median sale price of a single-family home has increased by 42% in the past year.
+With the median sold price of a home (single-family, condo, townhome) in Belgrade at $502,500 compared to $651,000 in Bozeman, many residents are choosing Belgrade as a less expensive alternative.
 For homes for sale in Belgrade, a market report, and Belgrade community information, click here.

 Bozeman has several areas of town where homes are listed at premium prices.
 Homes in Bozeman’s historic neighborhoods sell for higher than average due to the character of the homes, large lot sizes, and location.
-On Bozeman's historic Willson Avenue, every home currently for sale is well over a million dollars.
-There are several newer neighborhoods in Bozeman like Flanders Mill where median home prices are in the $700,000 range or the Legends at Bridger Creek where the median prices are closer to $800,000.
+In Bozeman's historic neighborhoods like this one, every home currently for sale is well over a million dollars.
+There are several newer neighborhoods in Bozeman like Flanders Mill where median home prices are in the $1,100,000 range or the Legends at Bridger Creek where the median prices are closer to $3,000,000.

 If you are looking for a home in either Bozeman or Belgrade, let us know.
 We will be happy to help you find a home that will work for you.